-- In addition, 100% of allowable foreclosure attorney fees and costs incurred after the bankruptcy stay is lifted will be reimbursed if state statute requires that the foreclosure be restarted from the beginning. - If state statute does not require that the foreclosure be restarted from the beginning, reimbursement of all foreclosure attorney fees incurred both before and after the bankruptcy is limited to the amount listed on the Attachment 18-C, Acceptable State Liquidation Costs and Fees.
+- 75% of the allowable attorney fee and all actual foreclosure costs incurred will be reimbursed. - In addition, 100% of allowable foreclosure attorney fees and costs incurred after the - --bankruptcy stay is lifted will be reimbursed if state statute requires that the foreclosure be restarted - •from the beginning. - If state statute does not require that the foreclosure be restarted from the beginning, reimbursement of all foreclosure attorney fees incurred both before and after the bankruptcy is limited to the amount listed on the Attachment 18-C, Schedule of Standard Attorney/Trustee's Fees.
+Acceptable State Liquidation Costs and Fees.